Saiprasad-1727/DEVOPS-Interview-Q-A/DOCKER/docker q&a.md

 senerio based questions

+## senerio 1
-1) you have a Docker container running a web server, but you need to update the application code inside it. how would you approach this task?
+* you have a Docker container running a web server, but you need to update the application code inside it. how would you approach this task?
+**Answer**:
 step1:- stop the running container using "docker stop"

 step2:- pull the latest version of ther docker image with updates code using "docker pull"